 Don’t Forget to Make Your Voice Heard

 In the end, Drupal products and upgrades are only as good as the contributions and feedback they receive from those using them.
-Drupal is encouraging everyone — even those on the farthest edges of the community — to discuss their experiences and voice their opinions about the future direction of Drupal.
+Drupal is encouraging everyone — even those on the farthest edges of the community — to discuss their experiences and voice their opinions about the future direction of their offerings.